Ivy9743225P/ivy9743225p.github.io/_posts/2024-08-01-applied-data-science-project.md

 ---

 ## Project Background
-Provide an overviewofyour team's project business goals and objectivesandstatethe objectives that you are working on.
+Provide an overview of your team's project business goals and objectivesandstatethe objectives that you are working on.

 ### BUSINESS UNDERSTANDING 💬